bfito/iam-threat-monitor/README.md

 - ✅ Lambda function to log those events
 - ✅ CloudWatch Logs group to store the events
 - ✅ Fully scriptable setup and cleanup
+- ✅ Lambda function to log those events with built-in testing simulation

 ## 📁 File Structure